In addition to the 20-kg bag entrusted to our transport service, you will need a day-backpack with a capacity of no more than 25-30 litres

 Storing them separately can save you a lot of trouble, especially when travelling in faraway countries

 Your personal holiday guide.
 Be sure to bring a copy of your Trail journey directions.
+In addition we recommend a hiking map of the region.

 Depending on the country you are travelling to; see "Country Information"